MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **unseen_count** - how many notifications in the current view have not been seen before *(not always collected)*

+#### Office.Ads.SDX.ImageAction

+This event is triggered when a user interacts with advertisement content displayed in Office applications.
+This event will be used to verify user interaction is behaving as expected and ad content is inducing desired user behavior.

+The following fields are collected:

+- **Data_Action** - The UI element interacted with

+- **Data_AdRequestId** - A unique identifier for ad retrieval attempts

+- **Data_AuctionId** - A unique identifier for ad placement auction

+- **Data_CreativeId** - A unique identifier for shown ad content

+- **Data_Height** - The height of the advertisement image

+- **Data_OfficeLanguage** - The current language of the Office application

+- **Data_Width** - The width of the advertisement image

 #### Office.Android.AdsMobile.Wxpu.ShowAdEvent

 This event is triggered when an ad is about to be shown to the user.
 The data is used to measure advertisement performance metrics.